 Snow days/Teacher Cancellation:

 • Snow days: Students are entitled to a Zoom lesson on snow days.
+If student declines Zoom lesson, a reimbursement for the lesson will not be issued.

 Sickness:

 If students are sick, please do not bring them to the lesson.
 Please notify Dr. Gustafson that the student is sick as soon as you know.
 We can schedule a Zoom lesson in lieu of an in-person lesson if the student is feeling up to it; otherwise, I can offer a credit for the missed lesson.
-Missed lessons due to sickness to not typically count towards total allowed excused absences.
+Missed lessons due to sickness do not typically count towards total allowed excused absences.

 Studio Events: